Tag Archives: Earthquake

 Red Cross volunteer Kevin Sagar flexing skills

-What does a law enforcement officer do in his spare time?
+What does a rail transit employee do in his spare time?
 Volunteer to help others, of course.
 Meet Kevin Sagar, the American Red Cross Volunteer of the Year for Marin County.

-Kevin is wrapping up his first year as a police officer with the Sonoma Marin Area Rail Transit, known as the SMART Train.
+Kevin is wrapping up his first year with the Sonoma Marin Area Rail Transit, known as the SMART Train.
+Outside of his job, Kevin donates much of his time to the American Red Cross.

 The Hardest Job